floragunncom/search-guard-docs/configuration_auth.md

 An entry in the `authc` section is called an `authentication domain`.
 It specifies where to get the user credentials from, and against which backend they should be authenticated.

 You can use more than one authentication domain.
-Each authentication domain has a freely selectable name (e.g. `basic_auth_internal`), an `enabled` flag and an `order`.
+Each authentication domain has a freely selectable name (e.g. `basic_auth_internal`), `enabled` flags and an `order`.
 This makes it possible to chain authentication domains together.
 Search Guard will execute them in the order provided.
+If the user could be authenticated by a domain, the rest of the chain is skipped, so "first one wins".

+You can enable or disable an authentication domain for HTTP/REST and transport independantly.
+This is for example useful if you want to use differen autehentication methods for `TransportClients`.

 The `http_authenticator` specifies which authentication method you want to use on the HTTP layer.